Turbo Takeaways

 If you’re currently struggling to pay for groceries or have health issues that make it difficult for you to get access to food, there are many programs that can help.
 Even though the food stimulus checks may never come to fruition, these programs can help provide free food and meals.

-If you qualify, it may be a good idea to apply for a program that provides you consistent and dependable access to nutritious food.
+If you qualify, it may be a good idea to apply for a program that provides you with consistent and dependable access to nutritious food.